erp12/pyshgp/docs_source/source/instructions.rst

 PyshGP contains a collection of “core” instructions that work with the typical data types.
 These instructions include implementations of control structures such as ``if`` and ``while``.
 The inclusion of these control structures is a key feature that makes PushGP unique compared to many other genetic programming systems.

-To read about all the core instructions provided by the version of PyshGP you are using, see the following pages.
+To read about all the core instructions provided by PyshGP, see the following page.

 .. toctree::
     :maxdepth: 1

-   core_instructions/v0_1_5_core_instructions
-   core_instructions/v0_1_4_core_instructions
-   core_instructions/v0_1_3_core_instructions
+    core_instructions

 Example Instruction Definitions